Home Again (New Edition album): Release and reaction

 New Edition's first new album in eight years, Home Again, was released in September 1996—debuting at number one on both the Billboard Top 200 and the Top R&B/Hip-Hop album chart.
 The first single, "Hit Me Off", peaked at number one on the R&B chart and reached number three on the pop chart.
 Another top ten hit, "I'm Still in Love With You" was released toward years end.
 Other hits include: "You Don't Have to Worry" and "One More Day".
 Another song "Shop Around" was not released as a single, but still found moderate airplay on R&B stations.
 Home Again went on to be certified double platinum, with sales of over two million, and became the group's greatest commercial success.
 In the UK, the album peaked at number 22 on the Albums Chart and spawned two top 20 singles in "Hit Me Off" and "Something About You".
 The group originally recorded twenty songs for the project.

 However, their reunion tour was tainted by some of the members' egos.
 One evening as Brown extended his solo set, Ronnie DeVoe attempted to pull Brown off the stage.
 Eventually, Brown responded by dropping his microphone and a fist fight between the two ensued.
 This led to both members' security guards confronting each other, gun play was brought in, and the concert was halted.
 Bivins and Brown left the tour early, while DeVoe, Bell, Gill and Tresvant finished out the rest of the tour as a quartet.
 Brown later admitted during an interview that he was intoxicated during the tour.

+In the UK the album was released on September 2, 1996.